• Access

 How to Tell your Cricut Machine to Write and Draw

-Pretty much everything you add to Cricut Design Space is set to cut.
-So, if you want to use pens, you need to tell your machine to draw.
+Pretty much everything you add to Cricut Design Space is set to cut; therefore, you need to tell your machine if you want to use pens.

 First, start on your Cricut Design Space canvas area.

-Note: Make sure the on the upper right upper corner of the window you have selected the machine you own (Maker or Explore).
+Note: Make sure the on the upper right upper corner of the window, you have selected the machine you own (Maker, Explore, or Joy).

-Then, select the layer (text or image) you want to use pens with and change the linetype to draw.
+Then, select the layer (text or image) you want to use pens with and change the operation to “Pen.”

 By default, when you select draw, your Cricut will use the Black Fine Point pen.
-To change this just click on the little color box next to line type and select the color want to use.
+To change this, click on the little color box next to “Operation” and select the color and type of pen you want to use.

 Important: When you are working with more than one color, it’s always a good idea to select the type of pen and color you will be using.
 Cricut uses very random orders to color, so if you don’t assign them right, you may use the wrong pen.